$12,000 Xerox printers approved for Union

 Director of the Union Charlie Potts reported that as the semester comes to a close, open Union projects are continuing to progress, including the renovation between the Rathskellar Lounge and the Games Room.
 The upcoming mailroom by the Rensselaer Collegiate Store is set to be completed over the next few weeks, with electrical work being the final task to be done.
-The bookstore’s contract is expiring at the end of this semester, so renewal will have to be considered in 2020.
+The Collegiate Store’s contract is expiring at the end of Fiscal Year 2019, so renewal will have to be considered in 2020.

 He also noted that at the Board of Trustees’ meeting, the recent Association of College Unions International conference was highlighted, attended by the President of the Union Caitlin Kennedy and others.
 This conference was later recapped by the attendees, who indicated that it was an immersive experience where they were able to get ideas and input from other universities’ unions to bring back to Rensselaer.
 Some of the topics of discussion from the breakout groups they attended included mindfulness, community building, and suicide prevention techniques.